 Continuing as co-hosts of Skiing History Week, the Hall of Fame and ISHA introduced new reunion parties, local celebrity talks, a film festival, alumni parties and more organized ski days adding pizzazz to the existing lineup.

 The Hall of Fame brought with it an event-devoted board and staff, augmenting Skiing History Weeks existing components of organization, marketing and promotion.
 The Hall of Fame also brought a diverse and ever-changing geographic following.
 Because the Hall of Fame selects and inducts a new class each year, the event started to attract attendees from all corners of the United States, who came to see their friends, family members or colleagues as they were honored at the Induction Ceremony.

 After the Aspen events success in 2016, it was clear that this was now the primary annual event for both ISHA and the U.S. Ski and Snowboard Hall of Fame helping both organizations to promote history and heritage together.

 Both organizations aim to educate, preserve and showcase historic events and individual accomplishments in wintersports.
 ISHA fulfils this mission through its bi-monthly Skiing History magazine, its extensive website (skiinghistory.org) and its annual awards program.
 The Hall of Fame accomplishes a similar goal through its annual induction and its 18,000-square-foot museum located at the birthplace of organized skiing in America – Ishpeming, Michigan.

-Snowsport History Week is an opportunity to celebrate together and make turns with friends while paying tribute to the game-changers, who deserve recognition at the end of each season.
+Snowsport History Celebration is an opportunity to celebrate together and make turns with friends while paying tribute to the game-changers, who deserve recognition at the end of each season.

 – Justin Koski | Executive Director | U.S. Ski and Snowboard Hall of Fame